Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 This is a continuing project to find economical approaches to citrus production in the presence of Huanglongbing (HLB).
 We are developing trees to be resistant or tolerant to the disease or to effectively repel the psyllid.
 First, we are attempting to identify genes that when expressed in citrus will control the greening bacterium or the psyllid.
 Secondly, we will express those genes in citrus.
 We are using two approaches.
 For the long term, these genes are being expressed in transgenic trees.
 However, because transgenic trees likely will not be available soon enough, we have developed the CTV vector as an interim approach to allow the industry to survive until resistant or tolerant trees are available.
 A major goal is to develop approaches that will allow young trees in the presence of HLB inoculum to grow to profitability.
 We also are using the CTV vector to express anti-HLB genes to treat trees in the field already infected with HLB.
 At this time we are continuing to screen possible peptide candidates in our psyllid containment room.
-We are now screening about 60 different peptides for activity against HLB.
+We are now screening about 75 different genes or sequences for activity against HLB.
+We are starting to test the effect of two peptides or sequences in combination.
+We are attempting to develop methods to be able to screen genes faster.
 We are also working with other groups to screen possible compounds against psyllids on citrus.
 Several of these constructs use RNAi approaches to control psyllids.
+Preliminary results suggest that the RNAi approach against psyllids will work.
+We also continue to screen transgenic plants for other labs.

 Strobilurin (QoI) resistance and the potential for resistance development to the newly introduced SDHI and DMI fungicides in tangerine-infecting Alternaria alternata populations of Florida